Generic Name: vemurafenib (VEM ue RAF e nib)

 Using vemurafenib may increase your risk of developing other types of skin cancer.
 Report any new or worsening skin lesions to your doctor right away.

-Vemurafenib can harm an unborn baby.
-Use birth control to prevent pregnancy while you are using this medicine, whether you are a man or a woman.
-Vemurafenib use by either parent may cause birth defects.
-Keep using birth control for at least 2 months after your last dose.
+Vemurafenib may harm an unborn baby.
+Use effective birth control to prevent pregnancy while you are using this medicine, and for 2 weeks after your last dose.
+Tell your doctor if you become pregnant.

 How should I take vemurafenib?